DisruptivelyUseful/handheld-light-graffiti/README.md

 ![](images/plasticlens.jpg)

 The head of the flashlight we used fits perfectly into a 1.5” plumbing fitting, designed for ABS pipe, which made coupling it to the lens easy.
-The closest flashlight to what we used that we could find currently available on Amazon is [this one](https://www.amazon.com/LED-Tactical-Flashlight-Emergency-Torch/dp/B016449PHY/ref=sr_1_79?dchild=1&keywords=ultrafire+c8+18650+flashlight&qid=1591563889&sr=8-79), which appears to be identical but is from a different manufacturer.
+The closest flashlight to what we used that we could find currently available on Amazon is [this one](https://www.amazon.com/Supfire-Tactical-Flashlight-Water-proof-Included/dp/B07FBJBZ25/), which is basically identical but is from a different manufacturer.

 **FLASHLIGHT RESOURCES:**

-- [Flashlight from the video](https://www.amazon.com/HEHEMM-Flashlight-Basement-Activities-flashlight/dp/B01LYNAAZP) (if that is out of stock please use [this](https://www.amazon.com/HEHEMM-Super-bright-Lumens-Flashlight-Controlled/dp/B01LX7WXYX/ref=psdc_2445457011_t4_B01LYNAAZP) or [this](https://www.amazon.com/LED-Tactical-Flashlight-Emergency-Torch/dp/B016449PHY/ref=sr_1_79?dchild=1&keywords=ultrafire+c8+18650+flashlight&qid=1591563889&sr=8-79).
+- [Flashlight we recommend](https://www.amazon.com/Supfire-Tactical-Flashlight-Water-proof-Included/dp/B07FBJBZ25/) (if that is out of stock please use [this](https://www.amazon.com/HEHEMM-Flashlight-Basement-Activities-flashlight/dp/B01LYNAAZP) or [this](https://www.amazon.com/LED-Tactical-Flashlight-Emergency-Torch/dp/B016449PHY/ref=sr_1_79?dchild=1&keywords=ultrafire+c8+18650+flashlight&qid=1591563889&sr=8-79https://www.amazon.com/HEHEMM-Super-bright-Lumens-Flashlight-Controlled/dp/B01LX7WXYX/ref=psdc_2445457011_t4_B01LYNAAZP).
 We will try hard to update with what works regularly.)

 - If you have the funds, you can buy a [professional gobo projector](https://www.google.com/search?q=gobo+projector&rlz=1C5CHFA_enUS839US839&sxsrf=ALeKk02kNfq3QnQ5u8XuZQiBq0yiBY5QMg:1591572177599&source=lnms&tbm=shop&sa=X&ved=2ahUKEwiPuJ6y7PDpAhUCvZ4KHeW4CuEQ_AUoAXoECAsQAw&biw=1280&bih=596)